seedstack/samples/full-apps/store-webapp/README.md

-# Store Web application sample
+# SeedStack classic Web application sample

 A Web application project demonstrating the following features of SeedStack: